How to Find Knowledge Transfer Partnerships (KTPs)

 How to find the best opportunities for new KTPs

 Knowledge Transfer Partnerships tend to be built around brand new technology that’s quickly changing and developing.
-This means you need to stay on top of the latest opportunities.
+This means you need to stay on top of the latest opportunities.Â

-Fortunately, you can do this by using Beauhurst’s up-to-date database.
+Fortunately, you can do this by using Beauhurst’s up-to-date database.Â

-Using our advanced search filters, KTP teams find data about the most innovative or fastest growing companies in their sector or local area.
+Using our advanced search filters, knowledge exchange teams find data about the most innovative or fastest growing companies in their sector or local area.
 Plus, with verified data on the history of over 13m UK companies, research institutions and universities can use BeauhurstImpact data to find a wealth of information about potential business partners, including financial history, past grants, and the key players at their company.

-When you use BeauhurstImpact to do these searches (rather than cobbling the information together from sources like the Innovate UK search function and/or the UK’s Companies House) you know you’re accessing the most complete information possible.
-Our team of data scientists cleans and curates the data so your search results are accurate and actionable.
-Plus, our advanced search filters weed out irrelevant results and let you focus on companies with true potential for a future KTP.
+When you use BeauhurstImpact to do these searches (rather than searching manually via Companies House or InnovateUK) you know you’re accessing the most complete information possible.
+Our team of data scientists cleanses and curates the data so your search results are accurate and actionable.
+Plus, our advanced search filters enable you to focus on companies with true potential for a future knowledge transfer partnership.

 Using Beauhurst’s search filters to inform new KTP proposals